JohnGrime/ZeroconfScan/README.md

 ### Simple scanning

-By default, scanning is by default performed using all appropriate network interfaces:
+By default, scanning is performed using all appropriate network interfaces:

 ```
 Me$ go run .